Most cases of cancer of the ovary (ovarian cancer) develop in older women

 What causes epithelial ovarian cancer?

 A cancerous (malignant) tumour starts from one abnormal cell.
 The exact reason why a cell becomes cancerous is unclear.
 It is thought that something damages or alters certain genes in the cell.
-This makes the cell abnormal and multiply out of control.
-(See separate leaflet called What Causes Cancer? for more details.)
+This makes the cell abnormal and causes it to multiply out of control.
+See separate leaflet called What Causes Cancer? for more details.